 The comprehensive Phase I ESA Report will identify all known or suspected hazardous material or petroleum product releases with recommendations for sampling/testing and analysis (referred to as Phase II) and/or remediation/clean-up (Phase III).

 Often Phase II or Phase III recommendations are not possible until the previous phase has been completed.
 Thus a Phase II soil, groundwater or surface water sampling/testing and analysis cannot be developed until the Phase I Environmental Site Assessment (ESA) has been completed.
-Likewise a Phase III – clean-up remediation cannot be developed until the Phase II Testing is complete.
+Likewise, a Phase III – clean-up remediation cannot be developed until Phase II Testing is complete.

 Some of the most unlikely items found during a Phase I ESA are (but not limited to):